dboyle23/Powershell-Scripts/README.md

 ## Scripts

-- `Entra/Get-ExpiringCertsAndSecrets.ps1` — Checks enterprise applications for
-	expiring certificates and application registrations for expiring client secrets, then orders them by soonest expiration.
+- `Entra/Get-ExpiringCertsAndSecrets.ps1` — Checks enterprise applications for expiring certificates and application registrations for expiring client secrets, then orders them by soonest expiration.

 ## Configuration

 - The scripts intentionally do not auto-install modules.
 Install required modules manually to control scope and avoid large imports.
 - The Graph sign-in in these scripts uses interactive authentication.
 Other authentication methods may come in the future.

-## Contributing

-- Fork → branch → PR.
-Keep changes focused and add tests or examples for new scripts.

 ## License